Timmehh90/Etch-a-Sketch/README.md

 - You can pass on a css variable from javascript to css by using **document.documentElement.style.setProperty("--grid-size", input)**
 - You can change the checkbox tick color by using **accent-color** parameter
+- Instead of mouse events, you can use pointer events, which will also listen to touch events, so your website is also more accessible for mobile.